Welcome to logic.rforge!

 - Published on Tuesday, 31 July 2012 22:00

-This is the personal academic homepage of Dr. Roland Poellinger, researcher in the project group Philosophy of Pharmacology (ERC grant 639276) at the Munich Center for Mathematical Philosophy (MCMP/LMU), regular faculty member of the Doctoral School of Philosophy at the University of Pécs, Hungary (PTE), and one of the principal investigators of Exploring Quantum Matter (ExQM), joint PhD school of LMU Munich, TU Munich, and the Max Planck Institute of Quantum Optics in the Elite Network of Bavaria (ENB).
-His main research interests center around algorithmic methods in logic, causal modeling, and probabilistic reasoning in Bayesian networks.
+This is the personal academic homepage of Dr. Roland Poellinger, researcher in the project group Philosophy of Pharmacology (ERC grant 639276) at the Munich Center for Mathematical Philosophy (MCMP/LMU) and associate faculty member of the Doctoral School of Philosophy at the University of Pécs, Hungary (PTE).
+His main research interests center around philosophy of science (causal modeling and probabilistic reasoning in Bayesian networks) and logic (algorithmic methods and computability).
+In 2016 he is teaching formal epistemology as well as topics from the philosophy of causality at LMU Munich and will give a course on causal inference in Bayesian networks at the Forum for Artificial Intelligence Research, University of Stellenbosch (South Africa).
 He is exploring ways of communicating science across audiences to shape new channels for mathematical philosophy.
-In 2016 he is teaching formal epistemology as well as topics from the philosophy of causality at LMU Munich and will give a course on causal inference in Bayesian networks at the Forum for Artificial Intelligence Research, University of Stellenbosch (South Africa).
 [More in About]

 Recording of "The Mind-Brain Entanglement" on iTunes